-It is reasonable to prohibit the SMJUs from (a) requiring any residential customer to pay an establishment of credit deposit for new service or a reestablishment of service deposit for any reestablishment of service or (b) charging a fee for reconnecting service.
+reestablishment of service deposit for any reestablishment of service or (b) charging a residential customer a fee for reconnecting service.

 3.4.
 Arrearage Management Plan

 In OPs 52 through 88 of D.20-06-003, the Commission ordered the Large Utilities to offer an Arrearage Management Plan (AMP) to eligible low-income customers.
 The AMP program forgives up to \$8,000 of arrearages of a participating customer in 1/12 increments with on-time payments of current monthly bills.